-Concerning formal verification tasks have been identified some behaviors intended for the APM propulsion system.
-These behaviors are described using natural language and formalized using the input language of UPPAAL model-checker (see Table 1).
+Concerning formal verification tasks, it have been identified some suitable operational modes for the APM propulsion system.
+These operational modes are described using natural language and formalized using the input language of UP-PAAL model-checker (see Table 1).
 For the deduction of properties was used a tool described in (Campos and Machado, 2009).